poyzn/heroes_api/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+A test project for the [code challenge](https://gist.github.com/lefty313/8cc3bb916c6d0b5a266eee3a1101dc96#file-codetask-md)

+###Features
+- Apipie for documentation
+- Registration and authentication via API with Devise
+- JWT as additional authorization Devise strategy
+- Some API calls required authorization with JWT
+- Rspec + Factory Bot tests for models and API calls
+- Parsing heroes' remote data service
+- Active Admin as admin panel

+###Prepare the project

-* Ruby version 2.4.1
+* Ruby version: 2.4.1

-* Configuration
+* Database: PosgreSQL

+* Update the file with your database `config/database.yml`

-* Database creation `db:setup`
+* Run `db:setup` to init database.

-* Database initialization `db:seed`
+## Testing

-* How to run the test suite `rspec`
+How to run the test suite `rspec`.

-* ...
+At this point all test should pass.

+## Parsing Data

+## API

+## Admin panel